answeredbyablemind/answeredbyablemind.github.io/_posts/2020-09-27-Chebyshev_en.md

 Here, A is the gain factor.
 Typically, if you don't want amplification at the passband frequency, set A to 1.

 If we take a closer look at this equation, we can see the characteristics of the Chebyshev filter.
-When compared specifically to the Butterworth filter, it can help us to gain a more intuitive understanding.
-The equation for the Butterworth filter is as follows:
+When compared specifically to the [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html), it can help us to gain a more intuitive understanding.
+The equation for the [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html) is as follows:

 $$|H_a(j\Omega)|^2 = 1/\left\lbrace 1+\left(\frac{\Omega}{\Omega_c}\right)\right\rbrace$$

-In other words, the equation for the Chebyshev filter contains elements that are not present in the equation for the Butterworth filter, namely $\epsilon$ and $C_N(x)$.
-A minor but important difference between the Chebyshev and Butterworth filters is that the Chebyshev filter equation includes $\Omega_p$, while the Butterworth filter includes $\Omega_c$.
+In other words, the equation for the Chebyshev filter contains elements that are not present in the equation for the [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html), namely $\epsilon$ and $C_N(x)$.
+A minor but important difference between the Chebyshev and [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html) is that the Chebyshev filter equation includes $\Omega_p$, while the [Butterworth filter](https://angeloyeo.github.io/2020/09/25/Butterworth_en.html) includes $\Omega_c$.
 This means that when implementing the Chebyshev filter, we do not directly need $\Omega_c$.

 $\epsilon$ determines the size of the ripple, while $C_N(x)$ determines the shape of the ripple based on the order N of the filter. $C_N(x)$ is defined as follows: